jabrail-chumakov/Robot-watchdog-in-an-indoor-environment/README.md

-# Robot Architecture Skeleton
+# Robot watchdog in an indoor environment
 **A ROS-based exercise for the Experimental Robotics Laboratory course held at the University of Genoa.**
-Author: *Luca Buoncomapgni*
+Author: *Jabrail Chumakov*

 ---
 ## Documentation